-Today's article aims to present the silhouette of Jacek Baron, one of the precursors of avant-garde amber jewelery, not only in Poland, but also in the world.
-We invite you to the history of an innovative amber art, dating back to the 1980s.
+Today's article aims to present the silhouette of Jacek Baron, one of the precursors of avant-garde amber jewelry, not only in Poland but also in the world.
+We invite you to the history of innovative amber art dating back to the 1980s.

-Jacek Baron has been designing and creating jewelery for over 30 years, and today his works are a considerable resource for several important muses and art galleries, including our Krakow Amber Museum.
+Jacek Baron has been designing and creating jewelry for over 30 years, and today his works are the considerable resources of several important museums and art galleries, including our Krakow Amber Museum.

 Today's hero began in the 80s, when there was a fashion for amber "eyes" in frames of blackened silver with floral motifs.
-During this period of drought on the market and the lack of modern jewelery art, there was the idea of creating something groundbreaking.
-Jacek Baron introduced a combination of silver sculptural forms with modern designs, previously unheard of, often of caricature size.
-Amber in these works complemented and emphasized form.
-A new approach to amber art has resulted in positive reviews both in Poland and abroad.
+During this period of drought on the market and the lack of modern works of jewelry art, the thought appeared about creating something groundbreaking.
+Jacek Baron introduced a combination of silver sculptural forms with modern designs, unprecedented, often caricatured sizes.
+Amber in these works complemented and underlined the form.
+The new approach to amber art has resulted in positive reviews both in Poland and abroad.

 In addition, the artist created a collection of mechanical jewelry.
-This means that amber in the jewelry of Jacek Baron creates modes that spin.
-Imagine a jewelry that can be set in motion!
+This means that amber in Jacek Baron's jewelry create modes that revolve.
+Imagine jewelry that can be set in motion!
 It is possible and available at your fingertips in our museum.

-The described achievements of Jacek Baron in the field of jewelery make that the author should be boldly regarded as one of the most important artists of the amber world.
-It is also worth emphasizing that they are not mass-produced works, and each product has its unique contribution, which emphasizes the uniqueness and individuality of the offered works.
+The described achievements of Jacek Baron in the field of jewelry make the author boldly be considered one of the most important artists of the amber world.
+It is also worth emphasizing that these are not mass-produced works, and each product has its own unique contribution of the artist, which emphasizes the uniqueness and individuality of the works offered.

-We invite you to read the latest collection of Jacek Baron, about which you can read in the article: "The new collection of Jacek Baron."
+We especially invite you to read the the latest collection of Jacek Baron.